robertbenavidez/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+  The main difference between client-side routing and server=side routing that the state of the application is maintain client side in client-side routing. in traditonal server-side routing everything is maintained in the server and the client is just for display.

 - [ ] What does HTTP stand for?

+    HTTP stand for Hypertext Transfer Protocol.

 - [ ] What does CRUD stand for?

+    CRUD stands for Create, Retrieve, Update, and Delete.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  1-PUT/POST
+  2-GET
+  3-DELETE

 - [ ] Mention three tools we can use to make AJAX requests.

+    axios using .get .post and .put.

 ## Project Set Up